 If it’s improved, you’re not done, you’re merely on the right track.
 In the case of a pricing experiment, what happens if you reduce your price still further?
 1,000 people paying £5 is worth more than 500 people paying £7, after all.

-By iterating based on your data-driven results, you’ll be able to find the optimal level of anything you’re testing to maximise your return on investment.
+By iterating based on your data-driven results, you’ll be able to find the optimal level of anything you’re testing to maximise your return on investment and improve app conversion rate.